 There are a number of situations in which domestic violence charges may be filed.
 The most common forms of domestic violence occur between couples who are married, formerly married, residing in the same household or used to reside in the same household.
 Domestic violence charges may also arise out of child involvement or between siblings and others related by blood.
 The first thing you want to do is fight your charge to reduce the impact of these potential criminal consequences.

 Assault charges come in different flavors under AZ law.
-The nature of the alleged injury, whether or not a weapon is involved and the age or nature of the victim, all impact how the stat may charge a person.
+The nature of the alleged injury, whether or not a weapon is involved and the age or nature of the victim, all impact how the state may charge a person.
 An assault charge can take on many different forms, with the type of injury caused in an assault determining whether or not the charge is a misdemeanor or felony.
 Assault does not necessarily have to involve physical contact.
 Merely threatening and intimidating an individual can result in such a charge, if that individual felt he or she was in serious danger.

 Many forms of theft involve taking money or property directly.
 These include shoplifting, robbery and burglary.
 However, many theft cases also involve fraud schemes.
 These are often much more complex to defend against.
 You can be certain that attorney Altschuler has the experience to defend against charges of: check fraud, credit card fraud, mail fraud and wire fraud, and embezzlement.
 Janet Altschuler can also defend against charges of trafficking in stolen property, criminal damage to property, and vandalism.